 Inside, the dance hall's long and narrow with a high ceiling, and the dance is just getting going.
 The crowd's mostly older with a significant group of teens (it turns out there's a birthday party) and a few college students mixed in.
 And everyone's very welcoming.
 During the break a gang of them approach, along with two men in Hawaiian shirts who each must be a half-foot taller than me (this never happens!) and invite me to “play” with them.
 The game, as it turns out, is to randomly swap partners and gender roles throughout the dance (to the confusion of those who are not playing the game).
 And so you'll be walking in to alamande with someone only to have them suddenly tugged away and replaced with someone else, or you'll be dancing in one direction and feel a tug on your shoulder which redirects you to an entirely different part of the dance.

 Mid-way through this dance “Becca” asks, during a balance, if I'd like to do the next one.
 Out in Vermont there'd been a lengthy discussion about how this kind of “booking ahead” can poison the atmosphere of a dance, but that was in relation to situations where most everyone was doing it all the time.
 Is there some lower prevalance where it is acceptable?
 Regardless, it feels nice to be asked, and Becca ends up having good frame, a tight form, boundless energy, and the ability to seamlessly switch roles, which makes for an excellent time.
-I also have a dance and, later, a waltz with “Liz”, who exudes a contagious happiness, engages in a bantar of facial expressions, and carries herself with a poise which she claims comes from having studied ballet when she was much younger but which leaves one suspicious that she moonlights ballroom.
+I also have a dance and, later, a waltz with “Liz”, who exudes a contagious happiness, engages in a bantar of facial expressions, expresses a personality that makes the experience of dancing with her absolutely positive, and carries herself with a poise which she claims comes from having studied ballet when she was much younger but which leaves one suspicious that she moonlights ballroom.
 When I ask how long she's done contra she says this is her second dance.
 I'm still convinced that anyone can dance, but the weight of the evidence suggests that for some people, such as her, it's a native quality.

 Afterwards various people invite me to other dances and are disappointed to learn that I am only passing through.
 Nonetheless, I hope to be back.